-About halfway up, Treeman misses a switchback and just goes walking off the trail into the bushes.
-I stop and watch him for a second, thinking maybe he's got some business to take care of.
-Nope, he's just oblivious to where the trail is; I yell out to him and get him back on track.
+About halfway up, Treeman misses a switchback and walks off the trail into the bushes.
+I stop and watch him for a second, thinking maybe he’s got some business to take care of.
+Nope, he’s just oblivious to where the trail is; I yell out to him and get him back on track.

 The trail through this section is largely unmarked and I end up following wooden posts (which I assume are marking the trail) up through a grassy and marshy climb.
 Oh, how I long for the days of the desert and dry feet.
 After the climb, the large sections of grassy and unmarked trail continue as I make my way out ahead of Treeman and to Highway 70 where I will (hope to) hitch to Encampment.

-As I approach the highway I see two hikers sitting beside the parking lost privy at the trailhead.
+As I approach the highway I see two hikers sitting beside the parking lot privy at the trailhead.

 I yell out to them and as soon as they see me, they immediately pack up their things and scramble to the road.
 Motherfuckers have been sitting here not hitchhiking?
 Now that I’m here they decide to get to the road?
 Not chill.

 Listen, friends, I am all for “first to the road, first to get a ride”, but if you get to the road and then sit around not hitchhiking, you’re forfeiting your right to that first ride should someone else rock up.
 I haven’t met these two hikers yet and I walk out to meet them at the side of the highway.
 They introduce themselves as Hannah and Charlie.
 Since I believe two people hitchhiking have better odds than three people hitchhiking, I tell them that I’m going to go hide in the parking lot and politely request that should they get a ride, they ask if there’s room for a third.